zv9games/zv9.SSXL/README.md

 If you’re reading this, you’re early.
 If you’re building with this, you’re brave.
-If you’re forking this, you’re part of it.
+If you’re forking this, you know what you’re doing.

 > _“The monolith does not move.
 It waits.
 > The signal does not shout.
 It hums.